jhiven/online-mis-wrapper/README.md

 ### What’s next?

-My ambition is to rewrite the backend in Golang and Rust then the two and decide which one is better.
+My ambition is to rewrite the backend in Golang and Rust to compare the two and decide which works better.

-## Getting Started
+## Run this project locally

 ### Installation on your machine